simonw/til/macos/running-docker-on-remote-m1.md

-# Running Docker on a remote M1 Mac
+# Running Docker on an M1 Mac

 *TLDR: Use `platform: linux/amd64` in `docker-compose.yml` and your containers will probably work!*